alexpascal27/haskell-weekly-exercises/README.md

 ### Haskell
 Using the map, filter, zip and zipWith functions.
 Perform the operations from Week 2 but now use the newly learned in-built functions.
 ### Lambda Calculus
+Learned the basics of lambda and now applying the knowledge.
+Since a lambda term can be a variable, abstaction or application, its appropriate to be able to identify which one it is.
+Additionally, exercises test whether I can identify free and bounded variables as well as redexes.

 ## Week 4
 ### Haskell